IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 NETWORK-01 (x - "should") No individual network parameter **should** change more than once per two epochs

-NETWORK-02 (x -"should") Only one network parameter **should** be changed per epoch unless they are directly correlated, e.g., per-transaction and per-block memory unit limits
+NETWORK-02 (x - "should") Only one network parameter **should** be changed per epoch unless they are directly correlated, e.g., per-transaction and per-block memory unit limits

 Changes to Specific Network Parameters